AIMM-A Global Center for African Indigenous and Black Diasporic Midwifery Cultural Heritage & Research

 Children: FREE (ages 0–12)

-The African Indigenous Midwifery Museumâ„¢ (AIMM) is the first and only cultural heritage museum in the world solely dedicated to the preservation, education, and celebration of African Indigenous midwifery traditions.
+The African Indigenous Midwifery Museumâ„¢ (AIMM) is the first and only cultural heritage museum in the world solely dedicated to the preservation, education, and celebration of African & Black midwifery traditions.

-Founded by Okunsola M. Amadou in 2025, AIMM is a museum and spiritual institution that documents the precolonial, prehistoric and diasporic history of midwifery, to preserve and connect the past, present, and future of midwifery lineages.
+Founded by Okunsola M. Amadou in 2024, and launched in 2025-AIMM is a museum and cultural heritage institution that documents the precolonial, prehistoric, premodern and Black diasporic history of midwifery, to preserve and connect the past, present, and future of midwifery lineages.

 MISSION

-Educating, archiving, and celebrating the spiritual, medicinal, and cultural knowledge of African Indigenous midwives through:
+Educating, archiving, and celebrating the spiritual, medicinal, and cultural knowledge of African Indigenous & Black midwives through:

 EXHIBITS